Skip to content

 Arabica coffee plants.

 Arabica and Robusta are two completely different coffee trees.
-The first is narrow, grows at high altitude, produces few fruits and is relatively sensitive.
-The second is stronger, grows at low altitude, produces a lot of fruit and is very resistant.
-Once harvested, sorted, washed and dried for 2 to 5 weeks in the sun (to remove as much moisture as possible), the red pulpy shell of the cherry gives way to 2 small lime green beans.
-Here again, the differences between the products of the 2 trees are still very present to the naked eye.
-The oval shape of the Arabica bean has a slight sinuous curve that separates the seed while the Robusta is rounder, harder and has a straight line in the center of the bean.
+The former is narrow, grows at high altitudes, produces little fruit, and is relatively sensitive.
+The latter is more robust, grows at low altitudes, produces a lot of fruit, and is very resistant.
+Once harvested, sorted, washed, and dried for 2 to 5 weeks in the sun (to remove as much moisture as possible), the pulpy red husk of the cherry gives way to two small, lime-green beans.
+Again, the differences between the products of the two trees are still very present to the naked eye.
+The oval shape of the Arabica bean has a slight sinuous curve that separates the seed, while Robusta is rounder, harder, and has a straight line down the center of the bean.

-Drying of arabica coffee beans.
+Drying Arabica coffee beans.
 Photo credit: Ma Caféine

-Containing more oil and sugar in its composition, arabica blends have better press and their tastes are more elaborate, fruity and tasty.
-More sought after and often promoted by the industry with its ''100% Arabica'' designation (which is not always true unfortunately), it is much more expensive per pound than robusta.
-With global warming, its production is more at risk because it is done in high places where temperatures are between 18 and 21 degrees Celsius.
+Containing more oil and sugar in its composition, Arabica blends have a better press and their tastes are more elaborate, fruity and savory.
+More sought after and often promoted by the industry with its "100% Arabica" designation (which is unfortunately not always true), this one is much more expensive per pound than Robusta.
+With global warming, its production is more risky because it is done at high altitudes where temperatures are between 18 and 21 degrees Celsius.

-Because of its stockier look, easier production and its caffeine content, twice as high, the robusta bean is often denigrated as a product especially in filter coffee causing a drier and more bitter taste.
-One of the main reasons why roasted robusta is not optimal in taste is that it is neglected in its harvesting process.
-Due to the much lower market price of Robusta than Arabica, growers do not take the time to process it properly with the same rigor as its counterpart, resulting in harvests that often contain more immature or lower quality beans.
-However, its lower oil content allows it to make cremas during espresso infusions more dense, stable and colorful.
+Due to its stockier appearance, easier production, and twice the caffeine content, the Robusta bean is often criticized as a product primarily used in filter coffee, resulting in a drier, more bitter taste.
+One of the main reasons why roasted Robusta isn't at its best is that it's often neglected in its harvesting process.
+Due to its much lower market price than Arabica, producers don't take the time to properly process it with the same rigor as its counterpart, resulting in harvests often containing more immature or lower-quality beans.
+However, its lower oil content allows it to produce denser, more stable, and more colorful cremas for espresso infusions.

-From the moment it is roasted, the flavor, oils, sugars and gases are released from the coffee and the countdown to freshness begins.
-Considering that coffee is a fruit, it is not an exception to the winning conservation conditions that come with it.
-It is important to keep coffee in an airtight container away from humidity, light and temperature variations.
-The freezer is a dry place, but moisture can build up in the container as it is removed and replaced.
+From the moment it's roasted, the flavor, oils, sugars, and gases are released from the coffee, and the freshness countdown begins.
+Considering that coffee is a fruit, it's no exception to the winning storage conditions associated with it.
+It's important to store coffee in an airtight container away from moisture, light, and temperature fluctuations.
+The freezer is a dry place, but moisture can still be present in the container from frequent removal and replacement.

 OUR PRESERVATION PRODUCTS